SuboptimalEng/learning-unity/README.md

 This repo contains the code for the 10 tutorials I followed to learn the basics of Unity.
 On average, I spent 1-3 days making each game.

-### Learning Approach

-Complete many tutorials as quickly as possible to turn `unknown unknowns` into `known unknowns`.
-This, in theory, should help me build a mental model of what to Google when I'm stuck.

 ### Quick Tip

 It is important to `choose a tutorial that goes at a pace that matches your